 The Voluntary Agreement prescribes third-party verification testing of models chosen by the Independent Administrator.
 This testing was scheduled to occur during the spring of 2020 and again in 2021, but had to be postponed due to restrictions on travel and lab access because of the COVID-19 pandemic.
-Testing resumed in 2022, but due to ongoing COVID-related restrictions, models that had previously been successfully independently verified were not required to be re-tested.
+Testing resumed in 2022 for the 2021 reporting period, but due to ongoing COVID-related restrictions, models that had previously been successfully independently verified were not required to be re-tested.
 As a result, a few service providers that did not introduce new models were not required to perform verification testing during the 2021 reporting cycle.
+This year, for the 2022 reporting period, complete verification testing resumed as prescribed by the Voluntary Agreement.